flux-capacitor-io/flux-capacitor-io.github.io/README.md

 ![alt text](https://github.com/flux-capacitor-io/flux-capacitor-io.github.io/raw/master/dist/img/Tracking.jpg "Basics")

 With this mechanism, it is not possible to overwhelm your application with too much pushing, like a DDoS attack.
 There is no endpoint to overload, and you will only get a next batch of messages once you are done processing.
-It is on-demand messaging, your application is in control of what it receives.
+Your application is in control of what it receives.

 Also it is not possible to lose a message.
 With queues, messages often disappear once read, or there are certain irritating limitations set for how long a read message is available.
+With tracking however, your will always start where you left off.

-Suppose your application crashes during processing using tracking.
-Your application was still processing, so did not send a new position or index to us.
-Once your application has rebooted, you will receive the messages again that it was processing.
-We keep an index for where your application was, and you start there, where you left off.
-If you were running multiple nodes, we can easily shift the messages to your other nodes.
+Suppose your application crashes during processing using tracking (during step 2).
+In that case, the application has not updated its position yet.
+Once your application has rebooted, the application will start at the same position and receive the same set of messages again.
+Or if you were running multiple nodes, we simply shift the messages to your other nodes.
 More on that in the chapter about **Load balancing**.

 #### Flux Capacitor makes time travel possible

-The crème de la crème of our tracking, is that you can go back in time.
+you can go back in time with trackers.
 Great scot!

 You can reset a tracker to any previous point in time.
-When you add a new tracker, you can tell us to start tracking from the beginning of time.
+Or when you add a new tracker, you can tell us to start tracking from the beginning of time.

+Resetting a tracker can be very useful.
-Suppose you are creating a new application, and created a bug that made you process a whole bunch of messages wrongly.
+Suppose you are creating a new application, and created a bug that made you process a bunch of messages wrongly.
 You deploy your fix, and then simply reset your tracker to the moment you deployed the bug.
+All messages will again be processed, now with the fixed message handlers.
 This has often been our saving grace during new projects.

-Another benefit is that you can wait with certain secondary features, like billing customers based on usage.
+You can wait with certain secondary features, like billing customers based on usage.
 You will always be able to use your old data.

-[comment]: <> (```java)

-[comment]: <> (@Configuration)

-[comment]: <> (@ComponentScan)

-[comment]: <> (public class Config {)

-[comment]: <> (  @Bean)

-[comment]: <> (  public Client fluxCapacitorClient&#40;&#41; {)

-[comment]: <> (    return WebSocketClient.newInstance&#40;WebSocketClient.Properties.builder&#40;&#41;)

-[comment]: <> (            .serviceBaseUrl&#40;"..."&#41;.build&#40;&#41;&#41;;)

-[comment]: <> (  })

-[comment]: <> (})

-[comment]: <> (```)

 ### 1.3 Consumers